julienmjaquet/web_scraping_tutorial/tutorial.md

 ## Part 3.2: Review of the Loop

-Now, let us review the loop into more details. <br/>
+Now, let us review the loop in more detail. <br/>

 We are going to loop over all rows of the dataframe "swissdata" using the link retrieved previously.
 ```